RakshithA1996/image-upload-preview/README.txt

 Flow of execution :

-step 1 : Clone this project from git\*
+step 1 : Clone this project from git.

-step 2 : Go to the project directory open terminal and run "npm i".\*
+step 2 : Go to the project directory open terminal and run "npm i".

-step 3 : When all the packages have been install then open terminal and run "npm start".\*
+step 3 : When all the packages have been install then open terminal and run "npm start".